-- A. The term includes, any business which requires a license under the New Sewickley Sexually Oriented Business Licensing Ordinance, and further includes without limitation, the following establishments: - (1) Adult bookstores. - (2) Adult motion-picture theaters, regardless of seating capacity. - (3) Any premises to which the public, patrons or members are invited or admitted and which are so physically arranged as to provide booths, cubicles, rooms, studios, compartments or stalls separate from the common areas of the premises for the purpose of viewing sexually oriented motion pictures or where an entertainer provides adult entertainment to a member of the public, a patron or a member.
+- A. The term includes, without limitation, the following establishments: - (1) Adult bookstores. - (2) Adult motion-picture theaters, regardless of seating capacity. - (3) Any premises to which the public, patrons or members are invited or admitted and which are so physically arranged as to provide booths, cubicles, rooms, studios, compartments or stalls separate from the common areas of the premises for the purpose of viewing sexually oriented motion pictures or where an entertainer provides adult entertainment to a member of the public, a patron or a member.

-- (4) An adult entertainment studio or any premises that are physically arranged and used as such, whether advertised or represented as an adult entertainment studio, exotic dance studio, encounter studio, sensitivity studio, modeling studio or any other term of like import. - (5) Any establishment providing massage services, but not qualifying as therapeutic massage as a defined personal service. - B. The term "booths, cubicles, rooms, studios, compartments or stalls" for purposes of defining sexually oriented establishments does not mean enclosures which are private offices used by the owner, manager or persons employed on the premises for attending to the tasks of their employment and which are not held out to the public for the purpose of viewing motion pictures or other entertainment, and which are not open to any persons other than employees. - C. The Term "Adult Entertainment" shall include - (1) An exhibition of any sexually oriented motion pictures, meaning those distinguished or characterized by an emphasis on matter depicting, describing or relating to specified sexual activities or specified anatomical areas. - (2) A live performance, display or dance of any type which has as a significant or substantial portion of the performance any actual or simulated performance of specified sexual activities or exhibition and viewing of specified anatomical areas, removal of articles of clothing or appearing unclothed, pantomiming, modeling or any other personal services offered to customers. - (3) Massage Services which do not meet the definition of therapeutic massage as a personal service. - D. The term "adult bookstore" shall mean a commercial establishment which, as one of its principal business purposes, offers for sale or rental for any form of consideration any one or more of the following: - (1) Books, magazines, periodicals or other printed matter or photographs, films, motion pictures, videocassettes or video reproductions, slides or other visual representations which depict or describe specified sexual activities or specified anatomical areas; or - (2) Instruments, devices or paraphernalia which are designed for use in connection with specified sexual activities, whether used to view such materials or for use on or off the premises. - (3) A commercial establishment may have other principal business purposes that do not involve the offering for sale or rental of material depicting or describing specified sexual activities or specified anatomical areas and still be categorized as "adult bookstore or adult video store."
+- (4) An adult entertainment studio or any premises that are physically arranged and used as such, whether advertised or represented as an adult entertainment studio, exotic dance studio, encounter studio, sensitivity studio, modeling studio or any other term of like import. - B. The term "booths, cubicles, rooms, studios, compartments or stalls" for purposes of defining sexually oriented establishments does not mean enclosures which are private offices used by the owner, manager or persons employed on the premises for attending to the tasks of their employment and which are not held out to the public for the purpose of viewing motion pictures or other entertainment for a fee, and which are not open to any persons other than employees. - C. The Term "Adult Entertainment" shall include - (1) An exhibition of any sexually oriented motion pictures, meaning those distinguished or characterized by an emphasis on matter depicting, describing or relating to specified sexual activities or specified anatomical areas. - (2) A live performance, display or dance of any type which has as a significant or substantial portion of the performance any actual or simulated performance of specified sexual activities or exhibition and viewing of specified anatomical areas, removal of articles of clothing or appearing unclothed, pantomiming, modeling or any other personal services offered to customers. - D. The term "adult bookstore" shall mean a commercial establishment which, as one of its principal business purposes, offers for sale or rental for any form of consideration any one or more of the following: - (1) Books, magazines, periodicals or other printed matter or photographs, films, motion pictures, videocassettes or video reproductions, slides or other visual representations which depict or describe specified sexual activities or specified anatomical areas; or - (2) Instruments, devices or paraphernalia which are designed for use in connection with specified sexual activities, whether used to view such materials or for use on or off the premises. - (3) A commercial establishment may have other principal business purposes that do not involve the offering for sale or rental of material depicting or describing specified sexual activities or specified anatomical areas and still be categorized as "adult bookstore or adult video store."
 Such other business purposes will not serve to exempt such commercial establishment from being categorized as an "adult bookstore or adult video store" so long as one of its principal business purposes is the offering for sale or rental for consideration the specified materials which depict or describe specified sexual activities or specified anatomical areas.

 AGRICULTURAL OPERATION: An enterprise that is actively engaged in the commercial production and preparation for market of crops, livestock and livestock products and in the production, harvesting and preparation for market or use of agricultural, agronomic, horticultural, silvicultural and aquacultural crops and commodities.
 The term includes an enterprise that implements changes in production practices and procedures or types of crops, livestock, livestock products or commodities produced consistent with practices and procedures that are normally engaged by farmers or are consistent with technological development within the agricultural industry.
-(MPC) This definition includes the commonly understood term of "farm".
-This definition does not include any keeping of animals as part of another business (such as kennels or exotic animal raising and care) or livestock kept as accessory to a single family dwelling subject to Section 519.
+(MPC)